 What Is Post Traumatic Arthritis Of The Hip?

-Arthritis is defined as an inflammation of the joint caused by the wearing of cartilage between the bones.
+Arthritis is defined as an inflammation of the joints caused by the wearing of cartilage between the bones.
 The most common form of hip arthritis is osteoarthritis of the hip, a potentially debilitating joint disease characterized by joint inflammation, pain, and limited range of motion in the hip.
 Osteoarthritis results from the gradual wear and tear the joint experiences over time, leading to deterioration in the cartilage.
-Post traumatic arthritis is another form of hip arthritis, which causes the same symptoms as osteoarthritis, but is characterized by damage to the hip’s cartilage that develops following a traumatic injury, such as a fracture.
+Post-traumatic arthritis is another form of hip arthritis, which causes the same symptoms as osteoarthritis, but is characterized by damage to the hip’s cartilage that develops following a traumatic injury, such as a fracture.

 Unfortunately, when a traumatic injury occurs, it can increase a person’s chances of developing arthritis of the hip later in life — despite the fact that the injury may have seemed to heal years earlier.

 Post traumatic arthritis of the hip may be caused by events such as:

 - Sports injuries

 - Other forms of physical trauma, such as hip surgery

 These types of injuries can cause significant damage to the hip cartilage as well as hip bone, which changes the way the hip moves.
 Over time, the cartilage and bone will wear differently and more quickly than before the injury.
 Other factors that may accelerate the development of post traumatic hip arthritis include:

 - Experiencing repeated injuries to the hip